justletterh/pwd/README.md

 # About
 This is just a project i did for fun ¯\\\_(ツ)\_/¯.
-The python program outputs phonetic spelling.
-The ruby program generates a password. and the lua program rates a password.
+The python program outputs phonetic spelling, the ruby program generates a password, and the lua program rates a password.
 ## Languages Used
 - [Lua](http://www.lua.org/)
 - [Ruby](https://www.ruby-lang.org/en/)